smithbrandon/events-app/readme.md

 ## Modifications To-Do List

-* add hover effects to buttons
+* Set src for dynamic scaling

+* Meta Tags √
-* add accessibility
+* add accessibility √
 * Make SEO compatible
 * use aria to set main nav and footer
-* Remove With Container
-* Add Padding to links in nav
-* Events should be clickable
-* classes R==> L
+* add hover effects to buttons √
-* Change px to rem or em
+* Change px to rem or em √
-* Set src for dynamic scaling
+* Add Padding to links in nav √
-* clear up all css
+* clear up all css √
-* move wildcards to top
+* move wildcards to top √

-* Meta Tags √
+* Events should be clickable √
 * Remove Angular √
 * Title √
 * remove angular √